EmilyBonar/EmilyBonar/README.md

 ### Hi there, I'm Emily 👋

 I graduated as a Materials Engineer from Rice University in 2018.
+I've been working as a Software Developer since then, using LabVIEW and Python.
 I'm currently in a batch at the [Recurse Center](https://www.recurse.com/) and making lots of web projects, usually with a mix of TypeScript, React, and TailwindCSS

 - 🌱 Currently learning: TypeScript
 - 🎨 [Check out the projects I've made!](https://www.emilybonar.com/projects)